apache/airflow/docs/tutorial_decorated_flows.rst

 in Airflow 2.0.
 However, Xcom variables are used behind the scenes and can be viewed using the Airflow UI as necessary for debugging or DAG monitoring.

-Similarly, task dependencies are automatically generated within Functional DAGs based on the functional invocation of tasks.
+Similarly, task dependencies are automatically generated within Decorated Flows based on the functional invocation of tasks.
 In Airflow 1.x, tasks had to be explicitly created and dependencies specified as shown below.